sadiq810/Admin-Panel-and-APIs-in-Laravel/README.md

 - Please create .env file and copy content from .env.example
 - Run the following command to install all dependencies
 > composer install
+- Run the application using
+> php artisan serve
+- or create a virtual host.